 General requirements are described in this section.
 When installing an individual device, refer to the specific section of the manual for additional requirements.
 The following subsections list specific requirements for each type of installation (for example, Central Station Fire Alarm systems, Local Protected Fire Alarm systems, and so on).
-See Section 8.6 for information on releasing operation.
+See Section 8.7 for information on releasing operation.

 - 1. All field wiring must be installed in accordance with NFPA 70 National Electric Code. - 2.
-Use the addressable smoke detectors specified in Section 5.2 of this manual. - 3.
-Use UL listed notification appliances compatible with the 5700 from those specified in the Appendix at the back of this manual. - 4.
+Use the addressable smoke detectors specified in Section 5of this manual and or conventional detectors listed in the compatibility chart.
+(See Appendix A.) - Use UL listed notification appliances compatible with the 5808from those specified in the Appendix A at the back of this manual. - 4.
 A full system checkout must be performed any time the panel is programmed.